The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger Origin: Global Host Stellar Population Properties

-For all \texttt{Prospector} fits, we use the \citet{KriekandConroy13} dust attenuation model, in which we sample an offset from the \citet{calzetti2000} attenuation curve and the ratio of light attenuated from young ($\tau_{V,1}$; in units of optical depth) to old ($\tau_{V,2}$) stellar light, a \citet{Chabrier2003} initial mass function (IMF), and the \citet{DraineandLi07} IR dust emission model, where we sample the polycyclic aromatic hydrocarbon mass fraction ($q_\textrm{pah}$).
-We furthermore include a mid-IR Active Galactic Nuclei (AGN) model, with sampled parameters $\tau_\textrm{AGN}$ (the mid-IR optical depth) and $f_\textrm{AGN}$ (the total AGN luminosity, expressed as a fraction of the total bolometric luminosity from the host), although we note that only one host (AT2018cow) has well-sampled mid-IR data.
+For all \texttt{Prospector} fits, we use the \citet{KriekandConroy13} dust attenuation model, in which we sample an offset from the \citet{calzetti2000} attenuation curve and the ratio of light attenuated from young ($\tau_{V,1}$; in units of optical depth) to old ($\tau_{V,2}$) stellar light and a \citet{Chabrier2003} initial mass function (IMF).
+We also include two templates that probe the mid-IR, which will ensure that we are modeling the SED properly in that wavelength regime: the \citet{DraineandLi07} IR dust emission model and the \citet{nenkova2008} Active Galactic Nuclei (AGN) model.
+The \citet{DraineandLi07} model comprises three-components: polycyclic aromatic hydrocarbon mass fraction ($q_\textrm{pah}$; essentially specifies the grain size distribution), the minimum radiation field strength ($U_\textrm{min}$), and the relative contribution of dust heated at $U_\textrm{min}$ ($\gamma_e$).
+We choose to only sample $q_\textrm{pah}$ to ensure we are not over-fitting the mid-IR data.
+The AGN model contains two sampled parameters: $\tau_\textrm{AGN}$ (the mid-IR optical depth) and $f_\textrm{AGN}$ (the total AGN luminosity, expressed as a fraction of the total bolometric luminosity from the host).
+We note that only one host (AT2018cow) has well-sampled mid-IR data; thus for the rest of the hosts, the posterior distribution will likely match the prior distribution.
 To probe realistic combinations of total mass formed in the host ($M_F$) and stellar metallicity ($Z_*$), we impose the \citet{gcb+05} mass-metallicity relation on their priors.
-Finally, we model the host star formation history (SFH) with a seven-bin non-parametric \texttt{continuity} SFH model, with the first two bins linearly spaced from 0-30~Myr and 30-100~Myr and the last five bins log-spaced until the age of the Universe at each host's redshift.
+This most complete relation for mass and \textit{stellar} metallicity beyond $z=0$, making it favorable to use in our study (see~\citealt{Leja2019} for further details on this prior).
+Finally, we model the host star formation history (SFH) with a seven-bin non-parametric \texttt{continuity} SFH model.
+The bins represent lookback time, with the first two bins spaced at 0-30~Myr and 30-100~Myr to probe recent star formation.
+The next five bins are equally space in logarithmic time from 100 Myr to the age of the Universe at each hosts' redshift.
 We assume a constant star formation rate (SFR) in each bin and sample the ratio of the SFR between two adjacent bins.
+We choose to only model each host with seven bins as this will recover the overall shape of the SFH well without overfitting the data.